pyrocko/grond/docs/source/config/targets/index.rst

       Green's function store interpolation, choose from:

       * ``multilinear``
-          Performs a linear interpolation between discrete Green's function for improved resolution of synthetic data. *This option is computationaly more expensive.*
+          Performs a linear interpolation between discrete Green's function for improved resolution of synthetic data. *This option is computationally more expensive.*

       * ``nearest_neighbor``
           Uses the Green's function calculation for the forward model.

-      Choices other than 'nearest_neighbor' may require dense GF stores to avoid aliasing artifacts in the forward modelling.
+      Choices other than 'nearest_neighbor' may require dense GF stores to avoid aliasing artefacts in the forward modelling.

   ``store_id``
       Name of the GF Store to use.